all articles

 During the review process, the project manager evaluates the proposed resources and their alignment with the project’s objectives.
 They have the authority to accept or reject the resource proposals based on the project’s specific requirements.
 This collaborative approach ensures that project managers can focus on project-related tasks while relying on the expertise of resource managers to find the best-suited individuals for the project.

-This scenario is particularly advantageous when organizations have dedicated project managers and resource managers working separately.
-It promotes specialization and allows each role to focus on their core responsibilities, leading to efficient resource utilization and successful project outcomes.
+This scenario is particularly advantageous when professional services organizations have dedicated project managers and resource managers working separately.
+It promotes specialization and allows each role to focus on its core responsibilities, leading to efficient resource utilization and successful project outcomes.

 • Matrix organizational structure